Physical Therapy & Sports Medicine Center

 Physical Therapy & Rehabilitation located in Greenbelt, MD & Olney, MD

 Muscle tension and spasms may occur with conditions like arthritis, tendonitis, headaches, or muscle strains.
 Dry needling is a technique that eases muscle tension and spasms to ease the pain associated with these conditions.
-The skilled team at the Physical Therapy & Sports Medicine Center in Greenbelt, Olney, Bowie, Riverdale, Glen Burnie, Laurel, and Silver Spring, Maryland, provides dry needling to treat chronic pain conditions and acute injuries.
+The skilled team at the Physical Therapy & Sports Medicine Center in Greenbelt, Olney, Bowie, Riverdale, Glen Burnie, Laurel, Maryland, provides dry needling to treat chronic pain conditions and acute injuries.
 Find out more about dry needling by calling the office nearest you or booking an appointment online today.
 Same-day and next-day appointments are available.

 Dry Needling Q & A